voxeltycoon/docs/docs/guides/basics/dependencies.md

 ## Soft/hard dependencies

 Currently, all dependencies are soft.
-This means that if a mod on which your mod depends is not found, the game will try to load your mod anyways.
+This means that if a mod on which your mod depends has not found, the game will try to load your mod anyway.